eonarheim/eonarheim.github.io/docs/quickstart.md

 Building a game is pretty simple, lets look at the "Hello World" example.

-First include the Excalibur script:
+First include the Excalibur script at the bottom of the body tag:

 {% highlight html %}
 <script type="text/javascript" src="Excalibur.js"></script>